List of 40 mm grenades: 40×74.5 mm (Romania)

+40×56mm (Japan)

+The standard adopted by the Japan Ground Self-Defense Force in its Type 96 grenade launcher.
+It is manufactured by Daikin Industries and the '40 mm anti-personnel light armour-piercing round' (ammunition length 112 mm, weight 371 g) is a multi-purpose grenade with a moulded explosive charge.
+There is also a '40 mm training round' available.

 Caseless ammunition

 40 mm VOG-25 (Russia)

 40 mm VOG-25 (Russian Cyrillic: ВОГ-25) (GRAU-Index: 7P17 (Russian Cyrillic: 7П17)) is a unique type of 40 mm grenade designed in the Soviet Union for hand-held grenade launchers, such as the Soviet GP-25 Kostyor and GP-30 Obuvka.
 Instead of a casing, the VOG-25 is caseless ammunition, featuring its propellant in an expansion chamber at the base of the projectile, functioning more like a mortar round than conventional cased ammunition.

 Today it is used primarily by the Russian Armed Forces in weapons such as the GP-34, BG-15 Mukha and RG-6.
 Several types exist but the most common version is the default VOG-25 high-explosive version.

 The VOG-25 is 103 mm long, weighs 250 g, and features a 48 g explosive charge.
 It has a muzzle velocity of 76 m/s and will self-destruct after 14 seconds.